markedjs/marked/docs/demo/initial.md

 1. Type in stuff on the left.
 2. See the live updates on the right.

 That's it.
 Pretty simple.
-There's also a drop-down option in the upper right to switch between various views:
+There's also a drop-down option above to switch between various views:

 - **Preview:**  A live display of the generated HTML as it would render in a browser.
 - **HTML Source:**  The generated HTML before your browser makes it pretty.